-Student loans from SoFi can be anywhere between $5,000 and the full balance of your qualified education loans.
+Student loans from SoFi can be anywhere between $5,000 and the Full balance of your qualified education loans.

-Earnest student loan refinancing ranges from $5,000 and has no limit.
+Earnest student loan refinancing ranges from $5,000 up to $500,000.

 Depending on how quickly you can get you documents together, both lenders tend to move quickly.